 2021’s Dirtiest Cities in America

 2021’s Most Glamorous Cities in America

 2021’s Most Sinful States

 2020’s Most Generous U.S. Cities (looking back at the old year)

-All of the above headlines are for stories about cities, but note how you could have a headline about cities but tie it into remote working, being stuck at home, keeping New Year’s resolutions (a double new year hit), living off the grid, traveling, eating local food, starting a ranch, avoiding dirty cities, or even generosity or giving.
+All of the above headlines are for stories about cities, but note how you could have a headline about cities but tie it into remote working, being stuck at home, keeping New Year’s resolutions (a double new year hit), living off the grid, golfing hot spots, traveling while poor, eating local food, starting a ranch, avoiding dirty cities, glamour sites, or even generosity or giving.
 So you can use a best and worst cities listing to feature any topic related to your book!

 2021 Predictions in Digital Marketing — One of the hottest ways to start of a new year is by making predictions, especially for things that will happen in your field.
 Here’s one of my main predictions for book marketing in 2021: Book marketing will become more social — but not on Facebook, Twitter, Instagram, or YouTube.
 They are so passé.
 So old-school.
 So boring.
 So not happening.
 I’ll tell about the new online social magic in another story.